vib3withsimran/vib3withsimran/README.md

 # 💫 About Me:
-- 👋 Hi, I’m @vib3withsimran<br>- 👀 I’m interested in coding<br>- 🌱 I’m currently learning web development<br>- 📫 How to reach me - message me on LinkedIn <br>- 😄 Pronouns: she/her<br>- ⚡ Fun fact: I'm on the journey to be my better version.<br>
+- 👋 Hi, I’m @vib3withsimran<br>- 👀 I’m interested in coding<br>- 🌱 I’m currently learning web development and C++ <br>- 📫 How to reach me - message me on LinkedIn <br>- 😄 Pronouns: she/her<br>- ⚡ Fun fact: I'm on the journey to be my better version.<br>

 ## 🌐 Socials: